bengtson/bible/README.md

 ## Git Comments
 Development Snapshot

-Fixed version selection so it doesn't default to ESV.
+Removed Timex as a dependency.

 ## Todo

 - API should use {:ok, value} for all calls?
--- Remove Timex from library.
-Parsing is only issue.
-- info as argument inconsistent ... sometimes first, sometimes last in argument list.
+-- info as argument inconsistent ... sometimes first, sometimes last in argument list.

 ## Installation